From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 IP mappingOne IP = one server in one locationOne IP = many servers in many locations

-LatencyDepends on distance to the single server; high for remote usersConsistently low; queries routed to nearest POP
+LatencyDepends on distance and routing to the single server; often high for remote usersUsually lower for distributed users; queries route to a selected POP

-DDoS resilienceAll attack traffic hits one locationAttack traffic is distributed across all POPs
+DDoS resilienceAttack traffic concentrates on one locationAttack traffic can be distributed across multiple POPs

 Failover mechanismDNS-layer (resolver retries + TTL wait)Network-layer (BGP convergence)